AlbrechtL/welle.io/README.md

 General Information
 ---
 The following libraries and their development files are needed:
-* QT 5.9 (don't use QT 5.8 because of [this](https://github.com/AlbrechtL/welle.io/issues/35) bug)
+* QT 5.10 (QT 5.9 and below is not supported)
 * FFTW3f
 * libfaad
 * librtlsdr
 * libusb

-Ubuntu Linux 16.04 LTS
+Ubuntu Linux 16.04 LTS and 18.04 LTS
 ---
-This sections shows how to compile welle.io on Ubuntu 16.04 LTS.
+This sections shows how to compile welle.io on Ubuntu 16.04 LTS and Ubuntu 18.04 LTS.

-1. Install QT 5.9 including the QT Charts module by using the the "Qt Online Installer for Linux" https://www.qt.io/download-open-source/
+1. Install QT 5.10 including the QT Charts module by using the the "Qt Online Installer for Linux" https://www.qt.io/download-open-source/

 2. Install the following packages